carolzhou/multiPhATE2/README.md

 #### CONDA INSTALLATION

-If you prefer to run multiPhATE in a Conda environment, here are some tips for how to set it up.
+It in HIGHLY RECOMMENDED to run multiPhATE2 in a Conda environment.
+Using Conda is advantageous because it avoids possible issues with having multiple versions of 3rd party softwares on your system, and Conda makes software installation and update relatively easy.
+Here are some tips for how to set it up.

 1) First, download and install miniconda3 for Python 3.7 (https://conda.io/en/latest/miniconda.html).
 For more information about Conda, see https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html.